 Alfred Polgar (more sayings under Honesty Quotes)

-I hope that you are prepared for the future with the content from this post - and that conspiracy theories, false claims and fake news do not fall on fertile ground with you.
+I hope that you are prepared for the future with the content of this article and the recommended book - and that conspiracy theories, false claims and fake news do not fall on fertile ground for you.

-PS.: Look you gladly still something more in the Knowledge blog um.
-Learn, for example, what is meant by the so-called Whataboutism which even conspiracy theorists like to fall back on.
-Have fun!
+PS: Have a look around the Knowledge blog um.
+Learn, for example, what is meant by the so-called Whataboutism that not only conspiracy theorists like to fall back on.